 This allows them to take in large amounts of seawater as they swim.
 This water passes through their filters and provides them with plenty of food.

-Marine mammals use raptorial feeding methods underwater.
-Dolphins and seals commonly use this despite having mouths full of razor-sharp teeth.
+Many marine mammals use raptorial feeding methods underwater.
+Dolphins and seals commonly use this method despite having mouths full of razor-sharp teeth.

-These underwater eating strategies enable marine mammals to access all the food sources available in the sea.
-Raptorial feeding also allows large sea mammals, such as blue whales, to live in the ocean without suffocating and starving.
+Raptorial feeding also allows large sea mammals, such as blue whales, to feed in the deeper parts of the ocean without suffocating and starving.

 Bubble Net Feeding

 Humpback whales and Bryde’s whales have a unique way of feeding called bubble net feeding.
 This is only done by these two species of whales.

 Bubble net feeding is done in groups, with group sizes ranging between a minimum of two or three and a maximum of sixty whales.
 In most cases, bubble-net feeding is completed in small groups.

 Bubble net feeding is used to capture and concentrate prey, typically small schooling fish or krill, into a confined area, making it easier to engulf large quantities of prey in a single mouthful.

 Bubble net feeding is a complex, highly synchronized effort, which shows high biological intelligence.
 Bubble net feeding is a method that is not instinctual but learned, as not all humpback populations worldwide know how to use the method.